Sobgo/Pioneerbot/README.md

 - Create your own playlists and add songs to them
 - Works with multiple servers at once!

-For list of all available commands you can type `!help` in discord chat
+For list of all available commands you can type `!help` in discord chat.
-You can change "!" prefix in `config.json` file
+You can change "!" prefix in `config.json` file.

 ## How to use